merciba/ecrit/README.md

 `npm install ecrit`

+## caveat

-## Not yet ready for production.
+Not yet ready for production.
 Work in progress!